BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

 [Snowflake Win64 ODBC Driver Download](https://sfc-repo.snowflakecomputing.com/odbc/win64/latest/index.html)

+- 11/21/2020 - Updated V6 with following chagnes
+  - Added Windows Authentication support for SQL connection
+  - Added max file size option for exporting chucks for large table exports (10, 25, 50, 75 & 100 MB)
+  - Added Option to Enable/Disable client side file compression (gzip) prior to uploading to Snowflake
+  - Enhanced logic to reduce redundant SQL create schema commands.
+  - Fixed an issue with Column names with spaces.
+  - Fixed an issue displaying status for tables with 0 records

 This utility will automatically move tables (in full) from a Ms SQL server to Snowflake.
 All you have to do is select a list of tables from SQL server and point to an existing Snowflake account & a database with proper user cridentials to create schemas & tables.